yuukipovoa/YuukiPovoa/README.md

 🎓 My passion for teaching began when I volunteered as a music teacher for young people.
 Since then, combining technology and education has become my mission.
 Today, I teach computer science and tech skills to people of all ages — always in a practical, accessible, and transformative way.

-👨‍🏫 Through Infinity for Alls (IFA), I created a space where I teach school support, basic computing, and professional IT training for children, youth, adults, and seniors — believing that it’s never too early or too late to learn.
-My team and I work day and night to deliver the best education to our nation.
-We want to transform lives through quality education and are always striving to reach new goals in the pursuit of knowledge.

-🌐 I believe technology should be for everyone.
-And with education and dedication, we can build a more fair, connected, and opportunity-filled future.

 If you’re interested in exchanging ideas, learning together, or creating something meaningful, I’d love to connect with you!

 💡 Let’s grow together?
 Next level, activate!